MobileFirstLLC/extension-cli/README.md

-**Extension CLI is a command-line application that facilitates rapid chrome extension development by providing a systematic way to build, test and document extension projects.**
+**Extension CLI is a command-line application that facilitates rapid chrome extension development by providing a systematic way to build, test and document extension projects.
+It handles the project setup to let you focus on the extension you are creating.**

 * * *